fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases.md

 }
 ```

 A MF Purchase gets created for which you need to make a payment.
-Keep a note of the object `id` and `old_id`; you'll need these for making payments and checking the status of the order later on.
+Keep a note of the object `id` and `old_id`; you will need these for making payments and checking the status of the order later on.

 ```json
 # Displaying only a part of the object(response) for brevity